vstoykovbg/make-random-seed/README.md

 make_random_seed.pl
 ===================

 Make random seed (random list of words).
-The program will ask 12 times for 7 random numbers made with dice and random string.
+The program will ask 12 times for 7 dice rolls and random string.

 You need to install `Math::Random::Secure` and `Crypt::Random` first: